 Organ Scholarships

-Organ Scholarships at The Queen's College, Oxford provide opportunities to work within one of the UK's finest university choral establishments and to play a world-class organ.
+Organ Scholarships at Queen's provide opportunities to work within one of the UK's finest university choral establishments and to play a world-class organ.

 Apply for an organ scholarship here